Employee exit - How to terminate a worker's employment status in OnPay

 If for any reason, you need to cancel a scheduled termination, you can do so by returning to their profile, and clicking the ellipses to the right of "Termination Reason".

 Click Delete Termination to remove the termination date and reason in OnPay.
 The worker profile will remain unchanged.
+After the termination date has lapsed, you can select Rehire to return the employee to your payroll.

 Viewing terminated and inactive workers

-Terminated employees will remain visible in your Dashboard and in the Employees page until their final paycheck has been processed.
+Terminated and inactive employees will remain visible in your Dashboard and in the Employees page until their final paycheck has been processed.
 After that time, terminated employees can still be viewed in the Employees page by selecting their employment status.

 Rehiring a previously terminated worker